jschhie/Airline-Reservation-System/README.md

 #### Choice 0.
 Exiting the Program
 This program does not generate any new files.
-Instead, it updates/appends to the said ```passengers.dat``` file.
+Instead, it modifies the said ```passengers.dat``` file.
 The file's contents reflect the changes made (if any) to the airline reservation system during runtime.

 #### Choice 1.
 Adding a New Passenger